Travel.State.Gov > Intercountry Adoption > Country Information > Libya Intercountry Adoption Information

-Do not travel to Libya due to crime, terrorism, civil unrest, and armed conflict.
+Do not travel to Libya due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

-Terrorist groups continue plotting possible attacks in Libya.
-Violent extremist activity in Libya remains high, and extremist groups have made threats against U.S. government officials, citizens, and interests.
-Terrorists may attack with little or no warning, targeting tourist locations, hotels, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorist groups continue plotting attacks in Libya.
+Violent extremist activity in Libya remains high, and extremist groups have made threats against U.S. government officials and citizens.
+Terrorists may attack with little or no warning, targeting tourist locations, hotels, transportation hubs, markets/shopping malls, and government facilities.

 Outbreaks of violence between competing armed groups can occur with little warning and have the potential to impact U.S. citizens.
-The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi and Dernah, have witnessed fighting among armed groups, as well as terrorist attacks.
-Hotels and airports frequented by Westerners have been caught in the crossfire.
+The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, Sabha, and Dernah, have witnessed fighting among armed groups, as well as terrorist attacks.
+Hotels and airports frequented by Westerners have been the targets of these attacks.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.

-Some international airports are closed, and flights out of operational airports are sporadic and may be cancelled without warning.
-The U.S. government is very concerned about the targeting of commercial transportation in Libya, and prohibits U.S. commercial aviation operations within Libyan airspace.
+Some international and national airports are closed, and flights out of operational airports are sporadic and may be cancelled without warning.
+The U.S. government is very concerned about the targeting of commercial transportation in Libya and prohibits U.S. commercial aviation operations within Libyan airspace.

 Due to risks to civil aviation operating within or in the vicinity of Libya, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.